Love After Bereavement: Finding Love Again

 Finding love again

-Finding love again and building a new relationship after becoming bereaved is not to be taken lightly.
-The following points are intended as suggestions that may not be relevant to everybody.
-There will most certainly be other points, which are relevant to you and your partner exclusively.
+Finding love again and acknowledging that your relationship seems to be developing well should be viewed with optimism.
+The following points are intended as suggestions, which may not be relevant to everybody.
+There will most certainly be other points, relevant to you and your partner exclusively.

 Moving in together

 Accumulated wealth will need overt discussion, especially for older couples, and official arrangements put into place in the event of the death of either one of you.
 One thing you don’t want in the wake of bereavement is any financially driven contention from either family.
-You could find yourself homeless and part of your wealth being absorbed by the family of your partner.
+Either one of you could find yourself homeless and part of your wealth being absorbed by the family of your partner.

 Those with children will need to ensure detailed consideration is given regarding parental responsibilities.

 If you’ve both put money into your new home, then you should each have your name on the lease or deeds.
-A will drawn up designating whom the beneficiaries are and what they‘re entitled to is also important.
+A will drawn up designating the beneficiaries and what they are entitled is also important.
 If one of you has three children and the other has a cat – there could be a few raised eyebrows regarding equal shares of property among the remaining family!

-When setting up your home together, emotional baggage on either side is to be expected and a desire to want to know all about your partner’s past life is inevitable.
+When setting up your home, emotional baggage on either side is to be expected and a desire to want to know about your partner’s past life is inevitable.
 However, ‘snooping’ is definitely out of the question.
-If you’re caught prying into the other’s personal and private possessions or affaires, this will hardly be good for your relationship.
+If you’re constantly prying into the other’s personal and private affaires, this will hardly be good for your relationship.
 Reverse the situation!
 A gradual sharing of each other’s background as you get to know each other is a far healthier option.

 Learning from each other

 Maintaining a degree of independence within a relationship is important.
-Having your own friends and interests, can only enhance the fabric of your life together; assuming you also have mutual friends and interests as well.
+Having your own friends and interests, can only enhance the fabric of your life together.
+Also important, is forming friendships and interests you can share.

 When a marriage or ‘live in’ relationship starts to go wrong, it is often the little things that have been the cause.
 I had a friend who married a man she had only known for a few months.
 Initially, things went very well, but after a while although his feelings appeared to be the same for her, she was rapidly becoming aware that her initial affection for this man was on the wane.